capsule-corp-ternoa/ternoa-proposals/TIPs/tip-200-Marketplace.md

   /// Interface Id: TIP200-02
   /// Description: User can transfer ownership of a marketplace.
   /// Constraint(s):
-  ///       - User needs to be the owner of the marketplace set_marketplace_owner(marketplace_id: MarketplaceId, recipient: AccountId);
+  ///       - User must be the owner of the marketplace set_marketplace_owner(marketplace_id: MarketplaceId, recipient: AccountId);

   /// Interface Id: TIP200-03